JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_extension.md

 ### name
 {#intellijPlatform-pluginConfiguration-name}

-The plugin display name, visible to users (Title Case).
+The plugin's display name, visible to users (Title Case).

 The inputted value will be used to populate the `<name>` element.